kago1988/cloud-native-software-acronyms/README.md

 TCP/IP = Transmission Control Protocol / Internet Protocol = Internet protocol suite = "provides end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed, and received"
 HTTP = Hypertext Transfer Protocol = "Internet protocol suite model for distributed, collaborative, hypermedia information systems"
 HTTPS = Hypertext Transfer Protocol Secure = "extension of the Hypertext Transfer Protocol (HTTP).
 It is used for secure communication over a computer network, and is widely used on the Internet"
+SSH = Secure Shell
+RDP = Remote Desktop Protocol
+Subnet mask = "used to divide an IP address into two parts.
+One part identifies the host (computer), the other part identifies the network to which it belongs"
 ```